Oil steady near $70 on hopes of recovering demand

 LONDON (Reuters) - Oil hovered near $70 a barrel on Friday, supported by production cuts by major oil producers and optimism about a demand recovery in the second half of the year.

-Brent is set for its eighth straight week of gains after prices touched a 13-month high on Monday.
+Brent is on track to end the week flat after prices touched a 13-month high on Monday, following seven straight weeks of gains.

 The Organization of Petroleum Exporting Countries forecast a stronger oil demand recovery this year, weighted to the second half.
 OPEC, Russia and its allies decided last week to maintain its output curbs almost unchanged.